Dr Caspar Hewett

 Newcastle upon Tyne

-Caspar Hewett is a lecturer in Computational Hydraulics in School of Civil Engineering and Geosciences, Newcastle University and Honorary Fellow of Department of Geography, Durham University.
+Caspar Hewett is a lecturer in Computational Hydraulics in School of Engineering, Newcastle University and Honorary Fellow of Department of Geography, Durham University.
 He has over twenty years of research experience in academia, industry and the private sector and has taught and lectured a variety of subjects including mathematics, numerical methods, hydraulics, catchment management, Geographical Information Systems (GIS), market research techniques, engineering ethics, philosophy of science, environmental issues and English as a Foreign language.

 Caspar is Director and Chair of The Great Debate, a community organisation that has maintained a space for public debate in the North East since 1998 and provides adult education, documentary-making training for young people and debate workshops for schools.
 He is Chair of the Community Hubs Network, http://www.communityhubsnetwork.org/ and is a founder member of the Steering Committee of the North East of England's United Nations Regional Centre of Expertise in Education for Sustainable Development (RCE North East), and was Director of NECTER (North East Centre for Transformative Education and Research), the co-ordinating body for RCE North East, 2011-2013.